 The kirk was dedicated originally to St Ninian and was known as such until 1946.
 At this time a union took place with St. John's Kirk, the Free Church in Symington and Symington Church was established.
 For some 20 years it has been designated ’Symington Kirk'.

 The church seats some 170 and is comfortably furnished with cushioned pine pews.
-The pews within the east section of the church were removed around three years ago and replaced by individual chairs for choir and general use.
+The pews within the east section of the church were removed and replaced by individual chairs for choir and general use.
 This has become a useful area for meetings.
 The front area has been carpeted throughout and the pulpit, organ, lectern and communion table occupy a raised platform along the front.
-The lectern was gifted some two years ago and constructed locally.
+The lectern was recently gifted and constructed locally.
 A new font to replace an existing monumental stone font was dedicated in late 2000.
 This new font which was constructed to match the lectern was the gift of an anonymous donor and holds a decorated silver bowl which formed part of the previous font.
 The congregation marked the Millennium with the commissioning of a large wooden cross which has been hung above the west door.
 The organ, purchased some years ago from a church in Coatbridge, is electric, and has been upgraded with the installation of a new speaker cabinet.
 Two glass cases in the north wall house a collection of book board falls and matching Bible markers.
-These were made a few years ago by members of the congregation and illustrate the seasons of the Christian year.
+These were made a number of years ago by members of the congregation and illustrate the seasons of the Christian year

 The church is heated by a combination of electrically operated oil filled pipes and electric floor level heaters.
 The building is in a good condition overall and is regularly maintained and repaired as required.